Save 50% on a selection of courses and qualifications with the code CYBERMONDAY50.

 If we want to have the best people in the right roles, we must support and develop the career opportunities for a diverse workforce.

 What are DMA Talent's main aims?

 We want to educate employers about how making straightforward adjustments to business environments will enable them to tap into this underutilised and highly talented pool of people.
-In addition, more has to be done by the data and marketing industries to support neurodiverse individuals to ensure they feel welcome and are encouraged to take up roles where their specialised skills will be valued.

 DMA Talent have the support from several leading experts that are able to help spearhead this initiative.